 Health care services are meaningful only if patient-inmates have timely access to those services.
-The Receiver will redesign and standardize the critical processes of reception, sick call, and emergency response, create health care access custody teams to facilitate patient-inmate movement to on-site clinics and to off-site care, and work with CDCR to speed the delivery of an inmate scheduling and tracking system so that the health care system can properly locate patient-inmates.
+The Receiver will redesign and standardize the critical processes of reception (where inmates first enter the CDCR system), sick call (which is the basic mechanism by which inmates request most health care), and emergency response, create health care access custody teams to facilitate patient-inmate movement to on-site clinics and to off-site care, and work with CDCR to speed the delivery of an inmate scheduling and tracking system so that the health care system can properly locate patient-inmates.